ssherwood/spring-boot-jpa/README.md

 development lifecycle.
 You will want to frequently review the SQL that is being created and executed on your behalf.

-# Step 4: Set up a REST Controller
+# Set up a REST Controller

 Create a package called `controllers` in the default package and create a `PatientController` class within it.
 Then add the following code to the class: